krishnakanthpps/PerfDashboard/README.md

    <a href="#LogSources">various sources</a>, parse to filter out junk, index them, and normalize into JSON
    in a way that's searchable in a central location.
    Better than awk, grep, etc. on individual machines.

-0. <a href="#LogstashForwarder"> Logstash Forwarder</a> to direct log entry flow within internet-scale production environments.

 0. RabbitMQ queue services between Logstash producers and consumers to ensure scalability by absorbing spikes.